Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 and tracking networks which are used on the websites you visit (third-party).
 That is why they supplement each other well.

                                                     ERRORS & ISSUES
-Feel free to use it and provide feedback on errors. we (the maintainers) will try to correct website breakage as soon as possible.
+Feel free to use it and provide feedback on errors, the maintainers will try to correct website breakage as soon as possible.